Maria Butina Has Been Moved To Paul Manafort's Detention Facility

 “As a matter of policy, we do not disclose information related to individual prisoners to protect their privacy, safety and security.”

-The Russian Embassy claims that Butina did nothing wrong, and says that her arrest was “politically motivated.”
-And the Russian Embassy has been tweeting to that effect.
+The Russian embassy claims that Butina did nothing wrong, and says that her arrest was “politically motivated.”
+And the Russian embassy has been tweeting to that effect.

 “It seems as if Washington is trying to force her to cooperate with the investigation by making her living conditions as difficult as possible.”